hpi-swa/smalltalkCI/README.md

 ## <a name="how-to-local"/>How To Test Your Smalltalk Project Locally

 You can use smalltalkCI to run your project's tests locally.
-Just [clone][clone] or [download][download] smalltalkCI and then you are able to initiate a local build in headful mode like this:
+Just [clone][clone] or [download][download] smalltalkCI and then you can initiate a local build in headful mode like this:

 ```bash
 bin/smalltalkci -s <IMAGE> --headful /path/to/your/project/.smalltalk.ston